 Video Coaching for Teachers

 This well-organized book shows that video coaching is so much more than merely filming a lesson and asking for feedback.
-With connections to a wide range of research, Evidence of Practice shares actionable strategies and a clear framework for integrating video into professional development in many different school settings.
-As someone who conducts both on-site and virtual professional development for teachers – including workshops, demo lessons, side-by-side coaching that includes classroom observations – it was really interesting to hear Adam’s take on video-powered professional learning.
+With connections to a wide range of research, Evidence of Practice shares actionable strategies.
+It includes a clear framework for integrating video into professional development in many different school settings.
+I conduct both on-site and virtual professional development for teachers.
+This includes workshops, demo lessons, side-by-side coaching that includes classroom observations.
+It was really interesting to hear Adam’s take on video-powered professional learning.

-Evidence of Practice begins with an emphasis on the importance of building a culture that supports video professional development and coaching.
+Evidence of Practice begins with an emphasis on the importance of building a culture.
+This culture should support video professional development and coaching.
 In order to make sure this type of work takes hold in a school, the text provides strategies for engaging educators in this kind of virtual professional development.
 I found it particularly interesting that this section included research on the power of using video examples not exemplars to help drive professional learning.

 In continuing the argument for video coaching in schools, Evidence of Practice includes connections to John Hattie’s Visible Learning: A Synthesis of Over 800 Meta-Analyses Relating to Achievement work.
-Having conducted virtual professional development with schools in different parts of the country, one point that especially rang true was in regards to how “recorded video can also ease the logistical challenges instructional coaches face when they try to observe in-person enough of the right lessons to help teachers improve” (p.
+I’ve conducted virtual professional development with schools in different parts of the country.
+One point that especially rang true was in regards to how “recorded video can also ease the logistical challenges instructional coaches face when they try to observe in-person enough of the right lessons to help teachers improve” (p.
 12).

 Virtual Professional Development

 Evidence of Practice includes twelve strategies for video coaching, each section including a clear overview, benefits, impacts and implementation strategies.
 One of the strategies I loved is Strategy 4: Pre-Teach.
-I found this idea of having teachers record a video of them practicing how they would introduce a new approach to students especially compelling.
-It immediately reminded me of teaching a new math algorithm for multiplication to my own fifth-grade students as a classroom teacher.
-At the time, I had no idea what the Lattice Method was when I came across this algorithm in a curriculum guide as a new teacher.
-So I ran down the hall to ask another fifth-grade teacher to explain it the process of multiplying with this method so I could then teach it to my students.
+It immediately reminded me of teaching a new math algorithm for multiplication to students as a classroom teacher.
+At the time, I had no idea what the Lattice Method was.
+So when I came across this algorithm in a curriculum guide as a new teacher, I was at a loss.
+So I ran down the hall to ask another fifth-grade teacher.
+She explained the process of multiplying with this method so I could then teach it to my students.

 Following the overview of the twelve strategies is an afterword by Jim Knight author of The Impact Cycle: What Instructional Coaches Should Do to Foster Powerful Improvements in Teaching and Better Conversations: Coaching Ourselves and Each Other to Be More Credible, Caring, and Connected, on the why, why not, and how, of using video for professional learning.
 Knight argues, “video can dramatically accelerate professional learning in schools” (p.
 100).